towardsthecloud/.github/profile/README.md

 **[Towards the Cloud](https://towardsthecloud.com/about) is an AWS cloud consultancy for startups and growing companies.
 We provide managed services that help you build faster, optimize costs, and maintain control over security and compliance as you scale.**

-**Free AWS Account Assessment.** Get a detailed report with security findings and cost optimization opportunities.
-Fix them yourself or let us handle it.
+**Not sure where your AWS setup stands?** Get a free assessment with detailed security findings and cost optimization opportunities.
+You'll see exactly what needs fixing—handle it yourself or let us help.
 No strings attached.

 <a href="https://cal.com/towardsthecloud/aws-account-review"><img alt="Book a Free AWS account Review" src="https://img.shields.io/badge/Book%20A%20Free%20AWS%20Account%20Review-success.svg?style=for-the-badge"/></a>